hissohathair/breakout/README.md

 # Bugs and Todos

-* Collision detection between powerups and the paddle is off, probably because I'm rotating the powerup as it falls but not taking that into account in the AABB collision detector.
-Particularly noticeable when the paddle is small.
+* ~~Collision detection between powerups and the paddle is off, probably because I'm rotating the powerup as it falls but not taking that into account in the AABB collision detector.
+Particularly noticeable when the paddle is small.~~ (Fixed)
 * I think the game generates too many lives, some games never seem to end.
 * Balance in powerups isn't quite there -- maybe some (like paddle size) should have a timeout.
 * If the player has a "key" powerup and then loses a life the key powerup is lost.
 Might be OK but hadn't deliberastely coded it that way.